-ABOUT THE MASTER OF SCIENCE IN NURSING
+ABOUT LR'S MASTER OF SCIENCE IN NURSING (MSN) DEGREE PROGRAM

 Lenoir-Rhyne University’s Master of Science Program in Nursing offers two graduate level courses of study that build upon baccalaureate nursing practice.
 The MSN program assists students to develop the competencies necessary to function as either an educator or an administrator.

 The program is designed with the working adult in mind.
 It is fully online, and students may begin any semester (summer, fall, or spring term).
 As a non-cohort program, students can complete the curriculum at their own pace—full-time or part-time.
-Although delivered online, full-time faculty are located on both LR’s Hickory and Asheville campuses, providing students greater face-to-face access when needed.
-Any clinical experiences can be completed close to home at the students’ greater convenience.

 - Provide MSN programs that are grounded in the Christian faith, liberal arts, and the related sciences.